I care, that’s who!

 My boyhood was spent in Streator, Illinois, a city of 17,500 at the time.
 As a ten-year-old, I frequented the Streator Public Library—a lovely classical building donated by Andrew Carnegie—reading science fiction by Lester Del Rey, Robert Heinlein, and Arthur C. Clarke.

 I sometimes read half a book while sitting on the cool floor between bookshelves, then checked it out and took it home to finish it.
 My next-door neighbor and I invested boyish enthusiasm in the U.S. space program and looked forward to the American launch of the first artificial Earth satellite.
 But on October 4, 1957, the Russians beat us to space with Sputnik.
 Mere words cannot tell my angst and indignation at that event.

-Mr. Gebhardt died too early, only in his forties, but not before I had the blessings of his inspiring tutelage.
+Mr. Gebhardt died too early, only in his forties, but not before I had been blessed by his teaching.

 Later, I lived through the Cuban Missile Crisis, the assassination of President Kennedy, and the Vietnam War.